AnswerrocketKW/mcp-test/README.md

 ```

 The installer will:
-1. Check system requirements (Python 3.8+, git, curl)
+1. Check system requirements (git, curl)
+2. Install uv package manager (if not already installed)
+3. Install and configure Python 3.10.7 using uv
-2. Prompt you for your AnswerRocket URL
+4. Prompt you for your AnswerRocket URL
-3. Guide you to generate an API key from your AnswerRocket instance
+5. Guide you to generate an API key from your AnswerRocket instance
-4. Set up a Python virtual environment
+6. Set up a Python virtual environment with uv
-5. Install all dependencies (including AnswerRocket SDK from git repository)
+7. Install all dependencies (including AnswerRocket SDK from git repository)
-6. Discover all copilots in your AnswerRocket instance
+8. Discover all copilots in your AnswerRocket instance
-7. Create and install separate MCP servers for each copilot
+9. Create and install separate MCP servers for each copilot

 ## Manual Installation